Did you know Tarragon is an artemisia?

 Verey is regarded as the "Queen of the Traditional English Country Garden."

 Verey was known for creating gardens with a mix of traditional elements and beautiful plantings.
 The gardens she created are timeless.

 Verey's practical reference book covers planting throughout the seasons.
 This book is a classic for your garden library.
 The best part about this book is that it offers advice for successful planting and utilizing difficult areas of the garden.

 Get serious about planting blueberries.

-Blueberries provide more than just fruit; they can be an effective screen, they can add greenery to the walls of your house.
-They provide massive interest during three seasons in the garden: In spring, the beautiful white flowers kick off the growing season, there's blue berries during the summer (of course), and they offer gorgeous fall coloring.
+Blueberries provide more than just fruit; they can be an effective screen; they can add greenery to the walls of your house.
+They provide massive interest during three seasons in the garden: In spring, the beautiful white flowers kick off the growing season, there are blueberries during the summer (of course), and they offer gorgeous fall coloring.
 Don't forget that blueberries need full sun.
 They require acidic soil.
 Blueberry plants grow slowly and reach full size in 8 to 10 years.

 Reviving the little botanic spark in your heart

 Today in 1987, The Indianapolis Star announced that the biography of Charles Clemon Deam, the legendary turn-of-the-century Indiana botanist, and author had been published.

 The book was written by Robert C. Kriebel, editor of the Lafayette Journal and Courier.